InfoScienceLabs/Garuda/README.md

-# Garuda
+# GARUDA

-[Garuda](http://165.22.54.104:4200/) is open-Source platform where Staring from view of listed Assets to auditing of asset happens.
-Garuda has Secure interface to communicate with Blockchain;
+GARUDA is an open-Source platform where viewing of listed assets to auditing of assets happens.
+GARUDA has a secure interface to communicate with Blockchain.​ **GARUDA has mainly three main types of roles for it’s users, namely;**
-These are the following Point Regarding Garuda:-
-* There are mainly three types of Role of user in Garuda:-
-       1)Admin
-       2)Government
-       3)Users
+**1) Administration
+**2) Government
+**3) Users**

-*  The most Important part of Garuda is building light weight Blockchain client and Customize blockchain explorers for user to navigate and view data on Blockchain with ease.

-* Garuda is Marketplace of various kind of real estate assets ehich can be in categories of Residential, commercial, Agriculture etc

-* For every user of Garuda provides data based insights for every asset.
-So a user can make an well informed decision.
+The most Important part of GARUDA is building lightweight Blockchain clients and customize blockchain explorers for users to navigate and view data on Blockchain with ease.
+GARUDA is a marketplace for various kinds of real estate assets which have these categories such as of residential, commercial, agriculture etc. For every user, GARUDA provides data based insights for every asset.
+So that therefore a user can make a well informed decision.

-* Garuda is going to attract a large community of real estate developers, consumers, owners and investors.

-* **Garuda Future Target** :-
-       1) Make a User to co-share, co-own and co-invest an asset with ease.
-       2)Working for User who can list his Asset and allow others to co-share it without losing his complete ownership.
-At the same time co-owner can use the asset like own it.
+**To have a more detailed understanding of Garuda let’s look at how it actually works,**
+The USERS will have access to Web/Smartphone Interface powered by Blockchain through which ​ **Investors** ​ can view ​ **Assets, Revenues, and Expenses.**

+## USE
+With GARUDA you can track the real usage of your Assets as well as get real time reports.
+You can control your usage by QR codes Smartlock powered by Blockchain Technology.
+You can push the usage of your Assets to market place in order to generate more profitable revenue.

+## RENT

+Rent out your fractional ownership or lifetime usage with GARUDA.
+You can use it’s features such as marketplace to get or find the best offers which also enables users to find the best rents.
+There will be an automated check in and check out using Smartlock QR codes for the best of your safety and convenience.
+You will get access to important verticals such as reports, revenues, return of investment etc. to give you the best experience from the renting services of GARUDA.
+## INVEST
+Users can invest in fractional or lifetime usage ownership using GARUDA.
+You can check ownerships and assessment while investing and get access to property or asset reports, estimated revenues and dividends.
+And the most important part here is you can check your investment reports.
+## TRADE
+Trade assets will be based on cryptocurrencies.
+You can easily transfer your assets or real estates.
+With trade, push your assets to the marketplace to receive best deals as well as check marketplaces to find best deals with GARUDA.
+In trading as well you will have access to trade and revenues and revenues.
+With this we also give users the service of requesting transfer of assets.
+## MANAGE/OPERATE
+You can manage your real estates or assets with much ease.
+Users can easily record expenses and revenues.
+They can organise audit meetings and publish in order to share the audit with the community.

+## ACTIVITIES OF GARUDA

+→ Startups
+→ Investors
+→ Families
+will have access to

+1. Use
+2. Rent
+3. Trade
+4. Invest
+Fractional Ownership and Lifetime Usage Rights.
+→ Farmers
+→ Professionals
+→ Individuals
+will have access to
+1. Manage/Operate
+Real Estates, Assets and Entities.

 For More Understanding look into below Image:-
 ![](image/oie_hbAAt7X9NyYj.png)